tarunsinghdev/event-easy/README.md

 ## Host 👨‍💻 | Join ➕️ | Connect 👥

+## ▶️ Update

+We are happy to announce that the **documentation website** of this project is now live.
+You can go and check it [here](https://github.com/tarunsinghdev/docs-event-easy)

-## Features ⭐️
+## ⭐️ Features

 - Authentication : Email/Password, Google, Facebook.
 - Host & Join Events.
 - Filter Events by Date, All Events, I'm going, I'm hosting.
 - Chat about the event( Comment & Reply ).
+- Upload and change your profile photo.
 - Follow/Unfollow user.
-- Check all the events a user is interested from the profile page.
+- Check all the events a user is interested in, from the profile page.

-## Tech Stack 💻
+## 💻 Tech Stack

 - [React.js](https://reactjs.org/)
 - [Redux.js](https://redux.js.org/)